Which ones sound best?

 This little guitar should hold up well.
 For one reason it is a Taylor, they are very well thought out, intelligently designed guitars.

 Treat any guitar with care.
-They are suppose to last a lifetime.
+They are supposed to last a lifetime.

-Washburn B52SW - If you are very careful about your guitar there is the Washburn B52SW solid wood travel guitar guitar.
-Solid wood guitar are more vulnerable to temperature and humidity changes.
+Washburn B52SW - If you are very careful about your guitar there is the Washburn B52SW solid wood travel guitar.
+Solid wood guitars are more vulnerable to temperature and humidity changes.
 Be careful.

 Washburn Rover - A good sounding guitar for its size.
 Reasonably priced.
 Comes with a case.

-Remember even a small acoustic guitar should be inspected and set up by a competent guitar tech for best playability and sound.
+Remember even a small acoustic travel guitar should be inspected and set up by a competent guitar tech for best play-ability and sound.

-Make sure you check out these related web pages on this site.
+Make sure you check out these related web pages that go along with acoustic travel guitar choices on this site.